witnet/sheikah/README.md

 If the application doesn't boot correctly and no error is reported in the terminal, try running `yarn reinstall` and try again.

+## Release
+Releases are created using [action-electron-builder](https://github.com/samuelmeuli/action-electron-builder).
+A new draft release will be publish naming a commit and a tag as v*.*.*